wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-capture-image.md

 ## Before You begin

 These steps assume that you've already created an Azure virtual machine using the classic deployment model and configured the operating system, including attaching any data disks.
-If you haven't done this yet, see these instructions:

-- [How to Create a Virtual Machine Running Linux] []
+If you haven't done this yet, read [How to Create a Linux Virtual Machine] [].

 ## Capture the virtual machine